llGaetanll/nvim-lite/README.md

 - [ ] lsp loads all configs upfront, instead of just the ones loaded into the buffer
 - [ ] `Gitsigns` toggle hunk in keybinds doesn't actually toggle hunks
 - [ ] Add lsp-specific config file support
-- [ ] Only enable mouse for left click
+- [x] Only enable mouse for left click
+- [ ] Try taking out Telescope file browser.
+Maybe find files is all we need?